 DO get gelato at the sweet shop next to the Gigetto.
 I can personally recommend the uva fragola (strawberry grape, just like what is growing in our neighbors derelict yard—I think it is, or is cousin to, the concord) and the zafferano (saffron) with little bits like praline.
 It may well be the best gelato you've ever had, so eat it slowly and consider each bite.
 I recommend strolling through the ancient ruins as you enjoy the modern wonder of excellent gelato.

 DO take the trouble of learning some of the stories behind the sights.
-The pantheon seems more miraculous if you know those columns came down the Nile in a barge and that early Christians believed the hole in the ceiling was made by pagan gods fleeing when the church was sanctified, the basilica of Giulia is more interesting if you know to look at the place where bored onlookers scratched games into the marble (the ancient Roman equivalent of Angry Birds), the crytoporticus is darker if you know it is where Caligulus was murdered, the Palatine Hill inspires more reverence if you know that it is the oldest inhabited sight in Rome (a settlement from the iron age was found here).
+The pantheon is a miracle if you know those columns came down the Nile in a barge and that early Christians believed the hole in the ceiling was made by pagan gods fleeing when the church was sanctified.
+The basilica of Giulia is more interesting if you know to look at the place where bored onlookers scratched games into the marble (the ancient Roman equivalent of Angry Birds).
+The crytoporticus is darker if you know it is where Caligulus was murdered.
+The Palatine Hill inspires more reverence if you know that it is the oldest inhabited sight in Rome (a settlement from the iron age was found here).

 DO, particularly, read about the Vestal Virgins before seeing their house in the Forum.
-Perhaps it is just me, and I read "The Mists of Avalon" at an impressionable age, but I found the whole idea of a house of priestesses devoted to keeping the fires of Rome alive completely fascinating.
-Particularly later in the day, when the tourists thinned and I could look upon the mosaic of their floor in the waning sunlight, it was marvelous to imagine their days, their tasks, their community.
+Perhaps it is just me, and I read "The Mists of Avalon" at an impressionable age, but I found the whole idea of a house of priestesses devoted to keeping the fires of Rome alive distractingly fascinating.
+Particularly later in the day, when the tourists thinned and I could look upon the mosaic of their floor in the waning sunlight.
+It was marvelous to imagine their days, their tasks, their community.

-DO enter the Forum by way of the Campodoglio.
+DO enter the Forum by way of the Campodoglio, designed by Michelangelo.
 Wonder aloud how one man could design this beautiful piazza, sculpt David, and paint the Sistine Chapel.
 And still have time to rob a few graves.
 Michelangelo was a wonder.

 DO go into the Palatine museum.
 It's free with your ticket, and displays the details of the Palatine that fell to ruin.
 Frescos, marble floors, statues, and other artistic embellishments.
 Find the marble statue of the woman with the dress that looks like it is made of gossamer.
 Those details will give your imagination wing, and flesh out your picture of life on the Palatine.